Apply (JD)

 Our Admissions Decisions

-As a public institution, the school gives special consideration, though not an absolute preference, to residents of Connecticut.
-Residents of New England states without publicly-supported law schools also receive some preference in admissions and tuition under the terms of the New England Higher Education Compact.
-Residents of other states are encouraged to apply and may become Connecticut residents for educational purposes after one year.
-Tuition would fall to the in-state rate, even for full-time students.
+As a public institution, we give special consideration to Connecticut residents.
+Residents of New England states without publicly supported law schools also receive some preference in admissions and tuition under the terms of the New England Higher Education Compact.

 International Applicants

-International applicants typically must take the Test of English as a Foreign Language or TOEFL.
-You may be excused from this requirement only if you have the equivalent of a bachelor's degree or higher from a university where the sole language of overall instruction is English.
-The UConn School of Law requires minimum TOEFL scores of 100/250/600 (Internet/Computer/Written).
+International applicants are required to take the Test of English as a Foreign Language or TOEFL.
+This requirement is waived if you have the equivalent of a bachelor's degree or higher from a university where the sole language of overall instruction is English.
+UConn Law requires minimum TOEFL scores of 100/250/600 (Internet/Computer/Written).
 All applicants, whether international or domestic, must take the LSAT.

 Qualifications for Admission to the Bar